-Moodle (a web-based learning platform) was implemented at Salamah College in 2014 in the Secondary School.
+Moodle (a web-based learning platform) was deployed at Salamah College in 2014 in the Secondary School.
 Moodle allows students to have the opportunity to learn from home, read messages posted by their teachers and communicate academic questions to their teachers.
 It has been used with success for homework and for class tests.
 Because it is an interactive learning medium, the students have been very quick to learn how to use it effectively.
+Furthermore, the Primary School started using Moodle as a repository for resources our youngsters need.

 The teachers / parents' communication is of high standard at Salamah College.
 On top of having an open-door policy to all the executives, any parent may meet with any teacher at the School via a prior arrangement.
 Salamah College has made use of technology to facilitate a seamless process.
-Teachers have shared their email addresses with parents, communicated with them via ClassDojo and via formal letters to maintain an ongoing open communication.
+Teachers have shared their email addresses with parents, communicated with them via Sentral, ClassDojo and via formal letters to maintain an ongoing open communication.
 The School has shared with the School community all the events on its social media pages and mainly on Facebook and ClassDojo.
 Moreover, the aforementioned strategies for maintaining an open communication, gave the parents easy access to relate their concerns and provide constructive feedback.